ddwalk77/FDIP/README.md

 the top value counts, which is demonstrated in the confusion matrix for Random Forest predicting UNITS CATEGORY using the top two features.
 The confusion matrix demonstrates that the algorithm is ignoring all categories except the top value count category of one.
-As we revealed in the data analysis section, this accounts for 61.63% of the information.
+As revealed in the data analysis section, this accounts for 61.63% of the information.
 This algorithm has an accuracy of 61.64%.
 It is simply matching by default.
-Since we are not able to find a good fit due to the skew of the categories, lack of correlation, and randomness of the data, test data implementation was abandoned, as a good fit could not be found on the training set.
+Since a good fit could not be found due to the skew of the categories, lack of correlation, and randomness of the data, test data implementation was abandoned, as a good fit could not be found on the training set.

 A summary of the results from all of the algorithms implemented is provided in Results.ipynb.
 Precision is the percentage of predicted labels that